LBHackney-IT/Data-Platform-Playbook/docs/docs/redshift.md

 ## Objective / Who is this for?
 After this article, you should be able to
-* Create a user in redshift ?
+* Create a user in redshift
-* Create a schema for your tables ?
+* Create a schema for your tables
-* Grant permissions to a user to view the tables ?
+* Grant permissions to a user to view the tables
+* Make the connection with an AWS Glue database to see the data in the tables

 ## Prerequisites
 In order to complete this article, you will need
-* (fill in)
+* Permissions to configure Redshift
 * Access to Amazon Redshift
 * Access to Amazon Glue Databases